The Official Law Firm of UWF Athletics

 2025 (thru Sept) 40 3 35

-Despite having a smaller population than Escambia County, Santa Rosa County's motorcycle death statistics show concerning fatality rates, particularly in 2022 and 2024.
+Despite having a smaller population than Escambia County, Santa Rosa County's motorcycle death statistics show troubling fatality rates, particularly in 2022 and 2024.

 Okaloosa County Trends